 Local links are often made when particular professionals working with particular children e.g. physiotherapists at St. Georges Hospital and these are sustained when possible.
-There are close links with health visitors, the community paediatrician, the Early Years Centre and the speech therapy service.
-The school uses information from organisations such as The Autistic Society and The Down Syndrome Association.
+There are close links with health visitors, the Early Years Centre and the speech and language therapy service.
+The school uses information from specialist organisations such as The Autistic Society and The Down Syndrome Association.